Older couple discusses potential trusts

 Loew Law Group discusses how you would know if you are a beneficiary of a trust.

-A beneficiary is a person or legal entity designated to receive assets from a trust or estate.
-Beneficiaries receive property or liquid assets after a person’s death or according to the terms of a trust.
-As a beneficiary, you have certain rights.
-If you believe your rights as a beneficiary were violated, you should talk with a California estate-planning attorney about your legal options.
+A beneficiary is a person or legal entity designated to receive assets from a trust or estate—either after a person’s death or according to the terms of a trust.
+As a beneficiary, you have specific legal rights, and those rights are enforceable.

 Who Notifies Me That I Am a Beneficiary of a Trust?